 - A student is in the process of a special education referral or evaluation for placement in special education and/or a student who has been diagnosed as having a significant reading impairment, including dyslexia.

-All district/charter schools (no matter the letter grade) are required to submit to the State Board of Education a plan each year for improving the reading proficiency of the K-3 pupils.
+Many districts/charter schools are required to submit literacy plans each year for improving the proficiency of the K-3 pupils.
 Components include:

 - school/ literacy contacts,